 Uganda is a safe and secure country, and that includes women.

 Most of all, use your head-keep aware and watch each other.
-Most of all, think – Would I do this at HomeHome?
+Most of all, think – Would I do this at Home?
 If you do not do it, there-don’t do it in Uganda.

 Your basic instincts will keep you safe and sound in Uganda; common sense can be your guide.

 If you are on your own, stay aware of your surroundings.
-We find it that you are safest when you keep a low profile.
+We find that you are safest when you keep a low profile.
 Do not flash around money; do not attract all the attention to you.
-Enjoy your time in the Pearl of Africa.

-Common Sense – Do not Leave HomeHome without it.
+Common Sense – Do not Leave Home without it.

 but keep your drink close to you and watch that no one puts something in it.

 There have been incidents where people have been robbed after being drugged.
 It takes place in bars or hotels.; these are isolated incidents.

-Experience the Kampala night in the city that never sleeps with a Ugandan, much safer, and they will know how to respond to various situations.
+Experience the Kampala night in the city that never sleeps with a Ugandan.
+Much safer, and they will know how to respond to various situations.

 Kampala Nightlife – Safety – Security

-Safe Safaris are the Norm, not the exception
+Safe Safaris are the Norm, not the exception:

 On top of that, in Game Parks and Wildlife reserves, you have the Uganda Wildlife Authority Rangers.
 Both Ugandans and visitors very much respect them.
 They are also armed, and one of their tasks is to protect visitors.